Walter Dorin

 Una Tavola da Rosati

-Members of Dorin's family in the United States of America provided the motif for the following two pictures
+The following picture is of Dorin's nephew in the United States of America

 One of Dorin's amusing idiosyncracies is to place himself within several of his pictures.; He may be seen seated (second from left) at Rosati's café in the above picture painted in 1988.; A keen eye might discover the spirit of Dorin observing the scene in the Family of Charles III above, while below Dorin has cast himself as Toastmaster in Pray Silence for the Barmitzvah Boy.